swanky-rt/Student-Navigator/assignment-8/README.md

 ---

 ## Running the Code (In the below order):

+This section talks about the relevant code to run.
+Section [Complete File Structure and Implementation Details](#complete-file-structure-and-implementation-details) in Appendix talk about all the other utils within each folder.

 ### 1. Train Clean Baseline Model
 This script trains a clean DistilBERT model on balanced job review data